kokjian/kokjian.github.io/about.md

 permalink: /about/
 ---

+This project is done for Nanyang Polytechnic - Specialist Diploma in Business & Big Data Analytics, ITD214 Applied Data Science Project module.

+The code trains a text classification model to predict the sentiment of a movie review, to automate the labelling of the sentiment for new movie reviews on IMDb.

+The code is written and executed in Jupyter Notebook.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: